How to Schedule Emails in Gmail | BGR India

 If you use Gmail then you must use this feature!.
-Gmail allows users to schedule mails.
+Gmail allows users to schedule emails.
 In this video, we will show you how to schedule emails in Gmail!

 We use Gmail daily for our office work and personal work.
 Notes or any reports and assignments can be mailed from Gmail.
 Sometimes we forget to get send an important email because we are occupied with some other work.